Travel Checklist- How to prepare for your holiday

 - Take several methods of payment with you, including plenty of the local currency, credit and debit cards, so that you are able to cover any unexpected costs.

 - If you intend to drive abroad, make yourself aware of the rules of the road before you get behind the wheel.
 Find out more about driving abroad.

-- Check the HM Customs and Revenue website for information on what you can and can't bring back with you, including information on duty-free limits and banned goods.
+- Check the UK Government website for information on what you can and can't bring back with you, including information on duty-free limits and banned goods.